 writer and encourager of writers

-Greg has a degree in Drama and English from Goldsmiths College (London) and worked successfully in fringe theatre.
-He moved to Paris where he continued working in theatre and trained as an interpreter.
-He also lived an worked for shorter periods in New York, Los Angeles and Madrid.
+After a degree in Drama and English from Goldsmiths College, Greg worked successfully in fringe theatre then moved to Paris where he continued working in theatre and trained as an interpreter, going on to live and work in New York, Los Angeles and Madrid.

 Then, after a decade in comprehensive inner city education, he helped his wife, Kate Mosse, to develop the innovative readers-and-writers website mosselabyrinth.co.uk - an entirely new way of building an online community that employed many of the techniques we take for granted today.

 Out of this, he and Rachel Holmes created the Southbank Centre Creative Writing School - an open access program of evening classes, delivering MA level workshops to all comers.
 Simultaneously, he wrote and validated his own MA Creative Writing that he taught for four years for the University of Sussex at West Dean College.
 (He has also delivered extremely successful writing workshops for Guardian Masterclasses, Edinburgh Book Festival, Cheltenham Festival, Chichester Festival Theatre and many others.)